Skip to main content

 2. Delegate the domain.

-3. In the Control Panel, on the top menu, click Products and select Certificate Manager.
+3. In the Control panel, on the top menu, click Products and select Certificate Manager.

-4. In the Certificates section, click Add Certificate.
+4. In the Certificates section, click Add certificate.

 5. Select Certificates from Let’s Encrypt®.

-6. Enter the name of the certificate.
+6. Enter a name for the certificate.

 7. Select the domain you delegated to DNS hosting in step 2.

-8. Optional: To add a subdomain to the certificate for the primary domain, click Add Additional Domain.
+8. Optional: to add a subdomain to the certificate for the primary domain, click Add additional domain.

-9. Click Issue Certificate.
+9. Click Issue certificate.

 Download a Let’s Encrypt® certificate

-1. In the Control Panel, on the top menu, click Products and select Certificate Manager.
+1. In the Control panel, on the top menu, click Products and select Certificate Manager.

 2. In the Certificates section, open the certificate page.

-3. In the Certificate Files block, select the certificate, intermediate certificate chain, root certificate, and private key.
+3. In the Certificate files block, select the certificate, intermediate certificate chain, root certificate, and private key.

 4. Click Download.

-1. In the Control Panel, on the top menu, click Products and select Certificate Manager.
+1. In the Control panel, on the top menu, click Products and select Certificate Manager.

 ACTIVEThe certificate is valid and ready for use